christodouloskampanis/HoMoPaD/README_homopa.md

 Before running, ensure all third-party libraries are installed (e.g., `pip install **networkx**`) and that the listed standard libraries are available in your Python environment.

+use this  : pip install networkx matplotlib numpy

 ## Potential Extensions